atakaly/Unity-Extensions/README.md

 ## Vector Extensions
 #### AddX(), AddY() and AddZ()
-Only adds value to the vector's given axis for both Vector3 and Vector2 structs.
+Modifies the corresponding axis of a Vector3 or Vector2 struct while keeping the other axes unchanged.

 #### WithX(), WithY() and WithZ()
 Only changes the vector's given axis for both Vector3 and Vector2 structs.